 Girls Inc. of the Pacific Northwest

-Inspiring all girls to be strong, smart, and bold
+Inspiring all girls and youth to be strong, smart, and bold

 Programs and results